The intention is simple. To supply the most versatile base system in the world!

 Note: Perfect Base should always be installed with a sufficient gap around the perimeter to allow for panel expansion in warm conditions.

 What are the issues?

-Site access needs to be considered for initial site clearance, for sub base preparation, for panel delivery and for carpet installation.
+Site access needs to be considered for initial site clearance, for sub-base preparation, for panel delivery, and for carpet installation.
 How close is lorry access to the point of installation?
 How wide is the access route?
 Are there any steps on the access route?
 Weight limit of the access route surface.
-The ideal scenario is for Perfect Base panels to be moved by hand from point of delivery to installation location.
+The ideal scenario is for Perfect Base panels to be moved by hand from point of delivery to the installation location.

 Measure the area to be covered with panels.
 If fitting into an existing space with apparently square corners these should be checked to ensure they are square as even a small discrepancy can become significant over a long distance and may result in more panels being required or an increase in cut-loss.

 It’s important that the base is solid and stable with consideration given to the height of the finished surface required.
 To achieve this it may or may not be necessary to remove the natural grass sod.
 Removal of the natural or existing top surface should be done in a way that maintains a suitable base level.
 Removal of natural sod to leave a flat level base is difficult for even the most skilled operator so it may be necessary to plan for a 2.5cm – 5cm layer of 0-6mm crushed stone or coarse sand to be added.
 This can be compacted, leveled and smoothed using appropriate techniques/equipment for the size of area.
 The sub base should be firm enough to walk on without leaving distinct footprints and surface deviation should be less than 5mm in 2m.
 Note: for some installations (large areas or where drainage is insufficient) it will be necessary to lay a non-porous membrane allowing water to flow into suitable drainage.